 For an overview of generic risks, please refer to the Appendix 3 of Book I of the Prospectus.

-BNP Paribas Funds Global Convertible short-named BNP Paribas Global Convertible
+BNP Paribas Funds Global Convertible

 - ✓ Are looking for hybrid securities with both equity and debt components; - Are looking for long-term capital growth but with potentially lower market risk than for pure equity sub-funds.